quicksand-web-server/Quicksand/README.md

 # Quicksand
-C# Nuget package, to build a web server with websocket
+C# Nuget package, to build a web server or client with websocket Logo made by Delapouite